Loading

 Lots of research has concluded that the danger of being in a Road/Traffic accident with a BAC level above 0.05 is double the probability of being in one at a BAC level of 0.0.
 There are several implications of Driving Under Influence (DUI)/Driving whilst intoxicated (DWI).
 In addition to the harm to lives, resources and properties are the possibilities of getting a serious criminal offence record.

-These records will generally always come up in your police check records and may remain there for life.
+These records will generally always come up in your Nationally Coordinated Criminal History Check records and may remain there for life.

 Copyright & Disclaimer